agile-ts/documentation/docs/quick_start/React.md

 MY_COLLECTION.getItem('id2').patch({todo: "Clean Bathroom"});
 ```
 Besides Items, a Collection consists primarily of Groups, which allows us to split the Collection into multiple individual sections without
-losing any redundant behavior.
-By default, each Item will be added to the `default` Group, which represents the default Collection pattern.
+losing redundant behavior.
+By default, each Item will be added to the `default` Group, representing the default Collection pattern.
 Keep in mind, that a Group doesn't store the Item itself.
 It only holds an array of `primaryKeys` like a keymap of the data it represents.
 ```ts
 const USER_TODOS = TODOS.createGroup("user-todos", ["id1", "id2"]); // TODOS of a specifc User